 This past summer, Lien interned at AIA Group, an international life insurance company in Ho Chi Minh City, Vietnam.
 Previously, she also acquired diverse experiences in sales, human resources, and risk analysis across the real estate, hospitality, and banking industries.
 Lien is passionate about how individuals behave to maximize profits and how nations make decisions in the context of globalization.
 She spent the fall of her junior semester abroad exploring these themes at University College London in London, United Kingdom.
 On campus, Lien was a Student Adviser to first year students, wrote for Cadenza Art and Literary Magazine, and plays the violin in the Connecticut College Orchestra.
 She also loves photography, fantasy fiction, and instrumental music.
 After graduation, Lien hopes to land a job in management consulting or human resources.

 Senior Career Fellow from Waterville Valley, New Hampshire.
-Sociology and Economics double major, American Studies minor.
+Sociology and Economics double major.

-Elizabeth spent this past summer interning as an associate producer for renowned photographer Claiborne Swanson Frank in the production of a portrait collection to be published by Assouline in the spring of 2018.
+Elizabeth spent this past summer working as an associate producer for New York based photographer Claiborne Swanson Frank.
+She worked on the production of a portrait collection to be published by Assouline Publishing in April of 2018.
 On campus, she is Creative Director for The Look Magazine as well as the Social Chair for her class.
 In her junior year, she studied at the Danish Institute for Study Abroad in Copenhagen, Denmark.
 There, she studied the economic implications of globalized commerce as well as international advertising strategy.
-In the future, she hopes to pursue a career in production or communications.
+In the future, she hopes to pursue a career in the field of digital publications.

 Senior Career Fellow from New York, New York.
 ACS Chemistry major, Anthropology minor.

 As a Science Leader, Rakhshi’s research interests are directed toward organic chemistry and its practical applications.
-She wishes to use scientific knowledge and her interest in organic chemistry to develop and improve products that people use in their daily lives.
+She wishes to use scientific knowledge and her interest in organic chemistry to develop and improve products that people use in their daily lives, specifically within the cosmetic industry.
 During the summer after her sophomore year, Rakhshi was a research assistant at the Yale University Molecular Biophysics and Biochemistry Department.
 This past summer, she served as an Assistant Coordinator of Clinical Research at Columbia University Medical Center.
-Previously, Rakhshi has worked with Professor Bruce R. Branchini in the Chemistry Department to assist in research on bioluminescence of fireflies and continues to collaborate with Professor Branchini to continue her Near-Infrared Bioluminescence Research Project.
-Through Unity House and ALANA (African American, Latino/a, Asian American and Native American), Rakhshi has participated in the Big Sib/ Lil Sib Programs.
-She has been a Science Leader general chemistry tutor, and has worked at the Lear Center for Special Collections and Archives.
+Previously, Rakhshi has worked with Professor Bruce R. Branchini in the Chemistry Department to assist in research on bioluminescence of fireflies for her Near-Infrared Bioluminescence Research Project.
+Currently, Rakhshi is working on editing and publishing a children’s book on immigration.
+Through Unity House and ALANA (African American, Latino/a, Asian American and Native American), Rakhshi has participated in the Big Sib/Lil Sib Programs.
+She has served as a Science Leader General Chemistry tutor, and has worked at the Lear Center for Special Collections and Archives.
 In her free time, Rakhshi plays volleyball and flute, and enjoys reading.
-Post college, Rakhshi plans to pursue a career in cosmetic chemistry and aims to one day obtain a Ph.D. in Organic Chemistry.
+Post college, Rakhshi plans to pursue a career in cosmetic chemistry and aims to one day obtain a Ph.D. in organic chemistry.

 Junior pre-law Career Fellow from New London, Connecticut.
 Psychology and Africana Studies double major.